habitry/habitry_source/Habitry.md

 So the reasons most clients seek professional help is a clearer path to their goals and guidance on how to stay on that path.
 They want to know what to do next and how to keep doing it until it’s easy.
 Until it’s a habit.
 And Habitry was developed to solve this problem for as many clients as possible.
 To maximize the likelihood that clients will complete their journey by creating an community that keeps clients focused on what actually matters.
 And to make coaches look like rockstars without lifting a finger (well, ok.
 Maybe your thumbs).

 Even the best coaches are limited by time.
 We often only have our clients’ attention for an hour per week, leaving 167 hours for them to lose focus.
-In my time as a personal trainer, I rarely saw failures of willpower.
+In Stevo's time as a personal trainer, he rarely saw failures of willpower.
 Very few people were struggling valiantly against wave after wave of cupcakes; most of us just lose focus.
 We forgot what we are working for and why.
 We forgot to plan or prep for something, then just default to the easiest option (cupcakes and the couch).
-So I designed Habitry as a way to provide support and awareness in the 167 hours our clients aren’t with us, without being annoying.
+So Coach Stevo designed Habitry as a way to provide support and awareness in the 167 hours our clients aren’t with us, without being annoying.
 Because even if we were with them those 167 hours, clients would undoubtedly grow annoyed that their coach was pestering them all the time, quit out of frustration, and go right back to their old behaviors because they never learned the habits necessary for maintenance.
 So Habitry keeps client attention on a single habit by spreading out the willpower and the reminders amongst a group of people all working on the same habit, one at a time in an autonomy-supportive environment, which is the key to being non-annoying.

-There are so many benefits to providing this support in a group environment and I learn a dozen more every time I read the feedback from a Habitry group.
+There are so many benefits to providing this support in a group environment and Habitry Coaches learn a dozen more every time we read the feedback from a Habitry group.
 Habitry is entirely group-based.
-This has the added benefit for coaches of being able to manage larges groups of clients, all focused, motivated, and sharing the journey to their health and fitness goals, while using check in data to to direct time and attention to the clients that need it most.
+This has the added benefit for coaches of being able to manage larges groups of clients, all focused, motivated, and sharing the journey to their health and fitness goals, while using checkin data to to direct time and attention to the clients that need it most.

 #### What You’ll Find in this Tutorial
 - An overview of how Habitry works.